astral-duck/ahdpitchpal/documentation/PRD.md

 ### 2. Key Features
 - **Authentication:** Supabase Auth (no self-signup; admin creates and manages users via custom dashboard).
 Password reset by admin and by users (Supabase email reset flow).
 - **Knowledge Base:** Upload .txt (initially), PDF, and image files (future).
 Global knowledge base, updated a few times per year.
-Files stored in blob storage, chunked and indexed in Supabase for RAG.
+Files stored and indexed in Ducky.ai for RAG (no longer in Vercel Blob).
-- **RAG Pipeline:** All knowledge base files are chunked and stored in a Supabase `rag_chunks` table with embeddings (pgvector), citations, and correction fields.
-Chatbot queries this table for retrieval-augmented answers.
+- **RAG Pipeline:** All knowledge base files are uploaded to Ducky.ai, which handles chunking, embedding, and retrieval.
+The chatbot queries Ducky.ai for relevant context to augment answers.
 - **Chatbot:** Uses xAI (preferred, with fallback to Groq/OpenAI) via AI SDK, strictly limited to knowledge base for answers.
 Friendly, sales-focused personality (Pitch Pal).
 Citations/sources included in responses.
 Admin can edit bot instructions/personality, scope, responsibilities, style, and model via dashboard settings.
 - **Chatbot Training:** Admins can review and correct chatbot answers via a Training interface.
 Corrections are stored in the RAG table and used to improve future responses.
 Feedback and corrections workflow integrated with flagged answers.
 - **Chat History:** Persistent per user, visible in hamburger menu.
 Admin can view all users’ chat histories via dashboard (select user dropdown).